 We can then arrange a free, no obligation, conversation about what you want, whether coaching is right for you and whether I’m the right coach for you.
 If we agree to go ahead, we book the coaching session(s) for a mutually convenient time.
-You can opt for one of my coaching programes or we can tailor a programme to suit your needs.
+We can tailor a programme to suit your needs.

 I work with individual clients who come to me directly.

 I also work with organisations seeking employee or executive coaching to support their strategic developments or a change programme.

 How much does it cost?